ranfdev/DistroShelf/README.md

-# DistroHome - A GUI for Distrobox Containers
+# DistroShelf - A GUI for Distrobox Containers

-DistroHome is a graphical interface for managing [Distrobox](https://distrobox.it/) containers on Linux.
+DistroShelf is a graphical interface for managing [Distrobox](https://distrobox.it/) containers on Linux.
 It provides an easy way to:

 - Create and manage containers
 - View container status and details